Poltergeist/alles-standard/content/events.md

 +++

-These are the next Events which are coming up for Standard in the next couple of weeks. and within 100km from Hamburg.
+These are the next Events which are coming up for Standard in the next couple of weeks and within 100km from Hamburg.